 It's 2020, a new year and a new decade, so it’s time to reflect on how your financial services business can grow.
-It’s time to get your head in the cloud, even if your company’s IT infrastructure isn’t there yet.
+It’s time to start thinking about moving to the cloud, even if your company’s IT infrastructure isn’t there yet.

 According to the latest statistics, the UK is one of the largest cloud users in Europe.
 Yet, too many companies are wasting money buying expensive software that say they’ll improve their operations and increase productivity.